David Nehls: Writing credits

+With Sheryl McCallum Nehls co-wrote Miss Rhythm – The Legend of Ruth Brown which is playing at the Garner Galleria Theatre in the Denver Center for the Performing Arts from May to October 2023.
+Written during the COVID lockdown, and inspired by a chance meeting Nehls had with Brown on the streets of New York in his youth, the "intimate cabaret experience" explores the life of R&B performer Ruth Brown through song and story.
+McCallum plays Brown, who the script allows to "...interact with the audience and demonstrate her skills as a dynamic storyteller.
+Each tale is interwoven with a thoughtfully curated song, allowing her to delve even further into the character."

 Musical Director

 As a Musical Director Nehls has overseen 50 productions at the Arvada Center for the Arts and Humanities in Colorado and winning 9 Henry Awards - four for Musical Direction (2008, 2009, 2013, 2014) and five for Best Musical Production of the year (2007, 2008, 2009, 2011, 2013).
 He has also worked regionally as Musical Director at theatres including the Riverside Theatre in Vero Beach, Florida; the Fox Theatre in Denver, Colorado; American Musical Theatre of San Jose, California; Institute of Contemporary Art, Boston; TheatreWorks in Hartford, Connecticut and Carousel Dinner Theatre in Akron, Ohio.

 Nehls was Vice President of the Historic Elitch Gardens Theatre Foundation (2014–16), working to restore the 125 year old Elitch Theatre in Denver, CO.
 He also served as Co-Chairman of the Elitch Theatre New Works Festival (2015–16).
 He is a member of BMI and is represented by Creative Artists Agency.